 three R’s.
 Reading, Writing and Really tasty snacks.

-An absolute delight! – the Stage review of the première says it all: “A gift for any company as family entertainment… a glorious snuggle down and enjoy Christmas present of a production that will charm children and adults alike.”
+“A gift for any company as family entertainment… a glorious snuggle down and enjoy Christmas present of a production that will charm children and adults alike.”